Gatsby Without the 'E': Crafting Lipograms with LLMs: Introduction

 \section{Introduction}

-The lipogram is a fascinating literary form, requiring the writer to omit all occurrences of a particular letter from the text.
-Perhaps the best known lipogram is \textit{Gadsby} by Ernest Vincent Wright \citep{wright1939gadsby}, which systematically excludes the letter `e' throughout his novel of over 50,000 words.
+The lipogram is interesting as a highly specific literary form, one that requires the writer to omit all occurrences of a particular letter from the text.
+Perhaps the best known lipogram is \textit{Gadsby} \citep{wright1939gadsby}, which systematically excludes the letter `e' throughout his novel.
 Crafting such a lipogram is challenging, because `e' is the most common letter in English, representing roughly 12\% of the letters appearing in conventional English-language text.

-Lipograms are interesting as a highly specific literary form, one that provides insight into the flexibility and malleability of language under strong constraints.
-Modern large language models (LLMs) excel in their ability to generate text under strong stylistic constraints, such as replicating the style of Shakespeare or Dr.\ Seuss.
-This makes lipogram generation an excellent stress test for LLMs, which must navigate these literary constraints without sacrificing fluency or meaning.
+Lipograms provide insight into the flexibility and malleability of language under strong constraints.
+Modern large language models (LLMs) excel in generating text under strong stylistic constraints, such as replicating the style of Shakespeare or Dr.\ Seuss.
+This makes lipogram generation an excellent stress test for LLMs, to navigate these literary constraints without sacrificing fluency or meaning.

 In this paper, we consider the task of producing lipogram ``translations'' of existing texts.
 Such translations require clever word substitution and sentence restructuring to satisfy the alphabetic restrictions, all while ensuring that the meaning of the original text is retained in the lipogram version.